Sorry for this page layout: but I try to spend more time to create better scripts and work with Sketchup than to create a better page.

 The paths will have a configurable distance to the contour (or outline) of the face.

-One group is generated for each face, containing all "loops": So all holes of that face are found in
+One group is generated for each face, containing all "loops": So all holes of that face are found in the same group

 One purpose of this script is to create a milling path for existing faces: